 What Are Outriggers on Scaffolding?
 A Safety Guide

 Outriggers are structural components of scaffold frames that are added to the bottom of scaffolding units to provide increased stability.
-Outriggers can commonly be a beam or frame that extends from the legs of the scaffold, and would also either have casters or leveling jacks on them.
-Outriggers create a bigger base, or lateral support because they would decrease the center of gravity and make the scaffold less likely to tip on footprint., especially in taller scaffolds or scaffolds exposed to lateral force.
+Outriggers can commonly be a beam or frame that extends from the legs of the scaffold, and would also have either casters or leveling jacks on them.
+Outriggers create a bigger base, or lateral support, because they would decrease the center of gravity and make the scaffold less likely to tip on its footprint, especially in taller scaffolds or scaffolds exposed to lateral force.

 Outriggers play an important role in keeping scaffolds stable, particularly in higher risk situations.
 The Occupational Safety and Health Administration (OSHA) require that supported scaffolds that are more than 4 to 1 height-to-base widths be prevented from tipping with either guying, tying, bracing, or outriggers.
 For mobile scaffolds, a height to base width ratio of 2 to 1 or less must be used to avoid tipping.